WindowsNT/ScreenCapture/README.md

 * NCH -> Audio output channels
 * SR -> Audio output sample rate
 * ABR -> Audio bitrate in Kbps for MP3
-* Cursor -> true to capture the cursor
+* Cursor -> true to capture the cursor.
+Ignored if HDR.
 * rx -> If not {0}, capture this specific rect only
 * hWnd -> If not {0}, capture this HWND only.
 If HWND is 0 and rx = {0}, the entire screen is captured
 * ad -> If not 0, specifies which adapter you want to capture if you have more than 1 adapter